ryelle/grainy-gradients/readme.txt

 You can control the block's height, the gradient used, and the "grain type".
 There are 4 variations of the block with different grain textures: a default noise texture, horizontal lines, vertical lines, and a large, blobby texture (which reminds me of a lava lamp).

+Head over to [the GitHub repo](https://github.com/ryelle/grainy-gradient) for the development version, or to suggest new features.

 == Screenshots ==

 1. The default Grainy Gradient block, using the default grain variation.